-- 4. If the temperature gauge stays at the red mark, turn off the engine. - Wait until you see no more signs of steam or spray, then open the hood. - Look for any obvious coolant leaks, such as a split radiator hose.
+- Look for any obvious coolant leaks, such as a split radiator hose.
 Everything is still extremely hot, so use caution.
-If you find a leak, it must be repaired before you continue driving (see Towing on page 164). - If you don't find an obvious leak, check the coolant level in the radiator reserve tank (see page 105).
-If the level is below the MIN mark, add coolant to halfway between the MIN and MAX marks. - If there was no coolant in the reserve tank, you may also have to add coolant to the radiator.

-Let the engine cool down until the pointer reaches the middle of the temperature gauge, or lower, before checking the radiator.
+If you find a leak, it must be repaired before you continue driving (see Towing on page 202). - If you don't find an obvious leak, check the coolant level in the radiator reserve tank (see page 139).
+If the level is below the MIN mark, add coolant to halfway between the MIN and MAX marks. - 8.
+If there was no coolant in the reserve tank, you may also have to add coolant to the radiator.
+Let the engine cool down until the temperature gauge registers below the midpoint, or lower, before checking the radiator.

-Removing the radiator cap white the engine is hot can cause the coolant to spray out, seriously scalding you.
+Removing the radiator cap while the engine is hot can cause the coolant to spray out, seriously scalding you.